mawilson1234/autosub/README.md

 ## Windows:
 Install `autosub` + `addsub` by putting the autosub root folder in `%ProgramFiles%`, and adding `%ProgramFiles%\autosub` to your `PATH`.

 To find the location of your `%ProgramFiles%` folder, open a command prompt and run `echo %ProgramFiles%`.
-Then, create a folder named `autosub` there (you will need to provide administrator permissions), and files from this repo there.
+Then, create a folder named `autosub` there (you will need to provide administrator permissions), and put the files from this repo there.

 To add `%ProgramFiles%\autosub` to your `PATH`, right click on 'This PC' on your desktop, and select 'Properties'.
 On the left, select 'Advanced System Settings', and then 'Environment Variables'.
 On the lower panel, 'System variables', scroll down and find the entry for `Path` or `PATH`.
 Select that entry, and click 'Edit...'.
 On the right, click 'New', and type `%ProgramFiles%\autosub` (note the backslash!).
 Then click 'OK', 'OK', and 'OK' to exit the settings windows.
 You're done!